-Alkalinizing agents are better known as ‘buffering agents’ used to achieve optimal blood pH levels.
-One of the most common alkalinizing agent ingredients you’ll find in electrolytes is sodium bicarbonate, mostly because it helps counteract acidosis.
+Alkalinizing agents are more commonly known as buffering agents used to achieve optimal blood pH levels.
+One of the most common alkalinizing agent ingredients you’ll find in calf electrolyte products is sodium bicarbonate, mostly because it helps counteract acidosis.

-When selecting an electrolyte, look for alkalinizing agents including a combination of bicarbonate, propionate and acetate.
+When selecting electrolytes for calves, look for alkalinizing agents including a combination of bicarbonate, propionate and acetate.

-When a calf is dehydrated and suffering from scours, the digestive system becomes compromised from decreased absorption.
+When you have a dehydrated calf with calf scours, the digestive system becomes compromised from decreased absorption.
 For example, sodium cannot be absorbed unless it is linked to absorption of glucose or a neutral amino acid such as glycine.

 Acetate and propionate can also improve sodium absorption.
 The process of absorbing sodium helps rehydrate the calf by replenishing total body fluids.
 1

 Osmolality is a term used to measure the level of solids in a solution.
-Look for an electrolyte with a range of 350 to 700 mOsm/L.
+Look for calf electrolyte products with a range of 350 to 700 mOsm/L.

-If there is an osmolality greater than 700 mOsm/L, the scours could get worse or the calf could experience abomasal bloat because of the delayed emptying of the stomach.1
+If there is an osmolality greater than 700 mOsm/L, the calf scours could get worse or they could experience abomasal bloat in calves because of the delayed emptying of the stomach1.

-Paying close attention to these five areas will make it easy to choose an electrolyte.
-A quality electrolyte that meets these standards will help get your calves back on track.
+Paying close attention to these five areas will make it easy to choose the best electrolytes for calves.
+Quality calf electrolyte products that meet these standards will help get your calves back on track.